Princeton University majors in Comparative Literature go on to strong careers.

 The CEO of a tech company, George Arison, interviewed for the Inc story, commented that tech companies will increasingly be confronted with problems that "do not have cut and dry answers" and the best employees will be those able to make complicated value judgments.
 Solving fake news and racist tech cannot be solved merely technically, he said.
 As another CEO, Toby Russell, put it in the Inc story, "The next generation of great tech companies will need to find ways to have software interact successfully and harmoniously with real humans in the real world.
 In order to do that, you need soft-skilled leaders that can integrate people, process and technology -- to in essence practice technological diplomacy."

 What Do They Do?

-A third go into education, becoming professors or teachers (~32%).
+A third of Princeton's COM majors go into education, becoming professors or teachers (~32%).
 Among professors, they are all over the world, teaching at Yale, Harvard, Stanford, Columbia, Oxford, Brown, New York University, Brandeis University, the University of Michigan, the University of California San Diego, the University of Auckland, Yonsei University, America University in Cairo, and many more.
 Others pursue careers in university education, including working in alumni relations, being in development, running writing programs, and advising students in various capacities (some even at Princeton).
 Others go into educational testing and college advising.

 Another third go into business (~30%), including computing, development, marketing, consulting, finance, entrepreneurship, product management, project management, human resources, and quality assurance.
 Among those in business, many rise to positions as partner or director, such as those at the Boston Consulting Group, Fiduciary Trust Company International, McKinsey & Company, Frontier Venture Capital, and so on.
 Others have such jobs as senior marketing executive at Pepsi, investment banking analyst at Credit Suisse, software engineer at Simon Data, and venture capitalist on many corporate boards.